AliceO2Group/QualityControl/doc/Advanced.md

 ## Common check `IncreasingEntries`

-This check make sures that the number of entries has increased in the past cycle.
-If not it will display a pavetext on the plot and set the quality to bad.
+This check make sures that the number of entries has increased in the past cycle(s).
+If not, it will display a pavetext on the plot and set the quality to bad.

 If you use `SetBinContent` the number of entries does not increase creating a false positive.
 Please call `ResetStats()`